Hookah lounge interior design ideas: atmosphere, zones, and lighting

 -

 Decorative ceiling panels, painted mandalas, or draped fabrics create a sense of enclosure and visual drama.
-Well-designed ceilings elevate first impressions as guests look up and around the space.
+Well-designed ceilings improve first impressions as guests look up and around the space.

 -